Streamline Program Work with PMM

 The homepage can be configured and fully customized, but Gia is using it mostly out-of-the-box.
 Dynamic dashboards ensure it includes only data from the program she manages, though.

-Let’s look at the elements of the page (if your admin already customized the homepage for your org, this may look a little different for you).
+Let’s look at the elements of the page.
+(Note: If your admin already customized the homepage for your org, this may look a little different for you.)

-- The App Launcher—if you’re new to Salesforce—is how you navigate between apps and find the Program Management app when you need it.
+- The App Launcher (1), if you’re new to Salesforce, is how you navigate between apps and find the Program Management app when you need it.

-- The Services Delivered (Year to Date) table shows how your staff has been helping program participants.
+- The Services Delivered (Year to Date) table (6) shows how your staff has been helping clients.
 Gia likes the year view here, but you can work with your admin to customize this to any period of time.

 This homepage is just a starting point.
 Working with your admin, you can modify it with custom lists, charts, and more to make it most useful for your organization.
 For example, maybe you care more about missing email addresses than missing phone numbers—that’s an easy adjustment to make.